CCTrader launches fractional shares and new lower rates

-Alan Cuschieri, co-CEO said: “In 2020 we announced our mission to internationalise the CCTrader platform, in 2021 this will become a reality.
+Co-CEO Alan Cuschieri said: “In 2020 we announced our mission to internationalise the CCTrader platform; in 2021 this will become a reality.
 CCTrader users can expect to benefit greatly from this increased investment as new functionality and improvements make their way at an accelerated pace.”

 CCTrader is part of the Calamatta Cuschieri Group, Malta’s largest independent local financial services company that pioneered the financial services industry in 1972.